regen-network/regen-data-standards/schema/generated/Organization.md

     range: string
   showOnProjectPage:
     name: showOnProjectPage
-    description: Whether to show this organization on the project page.
+    description: Whether to show this organization or individual on the project page.
     from_schema: https://framework.regen.network/schema/
     rank: 1000
     alias: showOnProjectPage